-We have audited the accompanying financial statements of the Bay Area Clean Water Agencies ("BACWA"), as of and for the year ended June 30, 2023 and 2022, and the related notes to the financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Bay Area Clean Water Agencies ("BACWA"), as of and for the years ended June 30, 2024 and 2023, and the related notes to the financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of BACWA as of June 30, 2023 and 2022, and the changes in financial position, and, cash flows thereof, as listed in the table of contents, for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of BACWA, as of June 30, 2024 and 2023, and the changes in financial position, and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.